godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 focus on what will benefit the most users first.

-That said, although a handful of core developers work on it full-time, the project has thousands contributors at the time of writing.
+That said, although a handful of core developers work on it full-time, the project has thousands of contributors at the time of writing.
 Benevolent programmers work on features they may need themselves, so you'll see improvements in all corners of the engine at the same time in every major release.